-Students on probation are subject to any additional conditions or requirements determined by the Director of the Academic Achievement Program in consultation with the Associate Dean of Academic Affairs.
+Students on referral are subject to any additional conditions or requirements determined by an Academic Achievement Program advisor or equivalent in consultation with the Associate Dean of Academic Affairs.

-Conditions of probation may include, but are not limited to:
+Conditions of referral may include, but are not limited to:

-- A student on academic probation must receive written permission from the Dean of Students in consultation with the Director of the Academic Achievement Program in order to serve in a leadership role in a law school organization, notwithstanding the student's election to that leadership position while in academic good standing. - Limitations may also be placed on extracurricular activities or off-campus employment. - A student on academic probation may be required to enroll in certain courses or participate in Academic Achievement Program academic support offerings, including workshops and seminars. - A student on academic probation must complete a written Individual Achievement Plan (IAP), in consultation with the Director of the Academic Achievement Program.
+- A student on academic referral must receive written permission from the Dean of Students in consultation with an Academic Achievement Program advisor in order to serve in a leadership role in a law school organization, notwithstanding the student's election to that leadership position while in academic good standing. - Limitations may also be placed on extracurricular activities or off-campus employment. - A student on academic referral may be required to enroll in certain courses or participate in Academic Achievement Program academic support offerings, including workshops and seminars. - A student on academic referral must complete a written Individual Achievement Plan (IAP), in consultation with an Academic Achievement Program advisor.